Raum12/auto-subtitles/README.md

 -----
 ## Youtube Videos
 This will fetch a YouTube video's captions, translate them into a specified language, and generate a video with the translated subtitles.
-It is built to work across Windows, macOS, and Linux, but there are some platform-specific issues that you should be aware of.

 Navigate to the `youtube` directory.